FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/boundary-condition-editor/Inflow.rst

 .. image:: ../../img/Boundary-Condition-Editor/newbc006.png

-4. Click Yes to save the feature and to load the data into the editor.
+4. The data is now updated in the editor.

 .. image:: ../../img/Boundary-Condition-Editor/newbc008.png